NCALM-UH/CODEM/docs/details.md

 # Detailed Overview
-`MODEM` (Multi-Modal Digital Elevation Model Registration) is a spatial data co-registration tool developed in Python.
+`CODEM` (Multi-Modal Digital Elevation Model Registration) is a spatial data co-registration tool developed in Python.

 ## Concept
-Conceptually, `MODEM` consists of two back-to-back registration modules:
+Conceptually, `CODEM` consists of two back-to-back registration modules:
 1. An initial coarse global registration based on matched features extracted from digital surface models (DSMs) generated from the AOI and Foundation data sources.
 2. A fine local registration based on an iterative closest point (ICP) algorithm applied to the AOI and Foundation data.